Research Article - Der Pharma Chemica ( 2024) Volume 16, Issue 2

 • A manufacturing facility may employ many synthetic processes using common solvents to create the same API.
 The solvents delivered for recovery are at danger if any of those synthetic procedures result in the production of nitrosamines or include precursor amines.
 Nitrosamine contaminants can be introduced through the careless use of recovered solvents mixed from various manufacturing lines or processes.
 Even while the synthetic approach is not often prone to nitrosamine production, the API will be compromised if a recovered solvent is contaminated in this way and subsequently utilized to create an API.

 • Recovery of raw materials, such as catalysts, reagents and solvents, is frequently delegated to outside contractors.
-Process outsourcing may be dangerous if the third-party recovery facility only uses standard recovery procedures and does not obtain sufficient specific information about the materials it is processing.
+Process outsourcing may be dangerous if the third-party recovery facility only uses standard recovery procedures and does not obtain sufficient specific information about

 • If proper equipment cleaning is not done between customers or between different materials or if it is not verified to be capable of eliminating every impurity of concern, raw materials may get polluted.
 It was alleged that improper cleaning and the usage of shared storage equipment by several customers resulted in the contamination of ortho-xylene and toluene during recovery.
 If measures are not taken to prevent nitrosamine contamination before materials from other customers are joined for recovery, inadequate and unvalidated cleaning techniques can potentially result in cross contamination.
 For instance, the combination of catalyst from various customers resulted in contamination of the catalyst tributyltin chloride, which is employed as a source of tri-N-butyl tin azide, at a third-party contractor facility.